Tutorial: Build your first Grepr pipeline

 When you’ve finished testing, shut down the agent by running the following command in a separate terminal:

-Step 2: Create a Grepr pipeline to process log events
+docker stop dd-agentStep 2: Create a Grepr pipeline to process log events

 A Grepr pipeline defines the steps to process log data.
-Pipelines you create in the Grepr UI implement a flow with the following steps to reduce the volume of log data sent to your observability tools:
+Pipelines you create in the Grepr UI implement a flow with the following steps to reduce the volume of log data sent to your observability platform:

-- Read data from one or more sources.
+- Read logs from one or more sources.
 Sources use Grepr integrations, which connect Grepr to external systems such as observability vendors or cloud storage.
-For this tutorial, you configure a Datadog integration.
+This tutorial guides you through creating a source that uses a Grepr Datadog integration.

 To create pipelines with more complex functionality, you can use the Grepr REST API.
 See the Job creation API guide.